Chapter 16 Mox rocks

 |> expect(:info, 2, fn _message -> :ok end) # <= 4

-The final part(#4) tells the mox package that Logger.info/1 will be called twice inside the test.
-The mox will verify the number of calls to the mocked function and error if it doesn’t much the expected amount.
+The mox will verify the number of calls to the mocked function and error if it doesn’t match the expected amount.

-The second part of the test is preparing the initial state for the Naive.Trader process, generating trade event and sending it to the process:
+The second part of the test is preparing the initial state for the Naive.Trader process, generating a trade event and sending it to the process:

 # /apps/naive/test/naive/trader_test.exs